-Self-assessment has proven that the main interests in my job include research and social assistance.
+Self-assessment has proven that my main interests in my job include research and social assistance.
 Psychological counseling and clinical are the areas of expertise that relate to these areas of interest.
 Kuther as well as Morgan (2012) declare that clinical psychology refers to “the integration of science, theory, and practice to explain and understand, predict, and alleviate psychological problems and distress, as well as promote healthy human development” (p.
 20).
 Counseling psychology is similar to the clinical version but with the distinction that it is focused specifically on “helping people improve their well-being across the lifespan” (Kuther and Morgan, 2012, 211).
 21).

 I Need to Know More

 The most fascinating aspect of the research was the discovery of the field of forensic psychology.
 The most striking and intriguing aspect of this discipline is that there aren’t many courses where students can get all the required details.
-Experience in the field during a postdoctoral or predoctoral training is essential for those wanting to become professional.
+Experience in the field during postdoctoral or predoctoral training is essential for those wanting to become professionals.
 This is a wonderful illustration of the integration of the sciences and practices in one’s profession.